 Federal cost-share programs such as the Environmental Quality Incentive Program (EQIP) and the Conservation Reserve Program (CRP) offer farmers financial assistance to adopt SHMS, but applicants cite a lack of administrative capacity or eligibility to secure funding.
 Therefore, to create greater financial incentives for Illinois farmers to adopt SHMS, Delta Institute and our many partners, including Compeer Financial and the Soil Health Institute, seek to create a place-based appraisal methodology to incorporate Soil Health into the farmland valuation process.
 This stems from prior activities and research into land valuation.

 In prior stages of work, Delta Institute described the institutional friction between Land Value and Soil Health in Farmland Appraisals and outlined costs and procedures of Soil Health Testing.
 Following feedback and additional input from farmland brokers and appraisers, two novel appraisal interventions were selected for development: a Soil Health Index and an Inventory of Comparable Properties that have adopted SHMS.
 Now, to support the next stage of work – piloting the two aforementioned interventions among a cohort of 10 Illinois farms within MLRA 108 – Delta offers this analysis of Illinois’ farmland real estate market from 2017—2023.
 This report synthesizes market signals of farmland real estate in Illinois to uncover driving factors that place value to land.
-These findings will inform the ultimate goal of institutionalizing Soil Health as a factor in the land appraisal process in Illinois.

 Delta’s analysis of Illinois’ farmland real estate market from 2017—2023 synthesizes market signals of farmland real estate in Illinois to uncover driving factors that place value to land, which will help us pilot new farmland broker/appraiser-informed Soil Health-focused approaches (a Soil Health Index and an Inventory of Comparable Properties) among a cohort of 10 Illinois farms within the NRCS Major Land Resource Area 108 that spans central Illinois from the north to the east.